deimosgame/deimos-server/README.md

 # Server commands

-The following commands are available when running your Akadok server:
+The following commands are available when running your deimos server:

 | Command | Arguments | Effect |
 | ------- | --------- | :----- |